wagtail/wagtail/docs/contributing/issue_tracking.rst

 Subsequently (ideally within a week or two, but possibly longer for larger submissions) a core team member will merge it if it is ready to be merged, or tag it as requiring further work ('needs work' / 'needs tests' / 'needs docs').
 In the latter case, they may also reassign it to a later milestone ('real-soon-now' or 'some-day').
 Pull requests that require further work are handled and prioritised in the same way as issues - anyone is welcome to pick one up from the backlog, whether or not they were the original committer.

+Rebasing / squashing of pull requests is welcome, but not essential.
+When doing so, do not squash commits that need reviewing into previous ones and make sure to preserve the sequence of changes.
+To fix mistakes in earlier commits, use ``git commit --fixup`` so that the final merge can be done with ``git rebase -i --autosquash``.

+Core team members working on Wagtail are expected to go through the same process with their own fork of the project.

 Release schedule
 ----------------